 Place your multimeter in Volts DC mode.

-With the red multimeter test lead, probe the wire labeled with the number 2, in the photo in the image viewer.
+With the red multimeter test lead, probe the wire labeled with the number 2 (see photo above).

 Your multimeter should display 12 Volts DC.